PacktPublishing/Complete-iOS-12-Development-Guide/README.md

 For optimal student experience, the following hardware requirements is recommended:
 * __Memory__: 4 GB RAM or higher
 * __Storage__: 40 GB available space
+* You can use any device that runs iOS 12.0 or newer

 ## Software requirements
 * Operating System: You should atleast have macOS Mojave installed